M-Files/Developer-Portal/Samples-And-Libraries/Libraries/COM-API/index.md

     * `AddDisplayIdSearchCondition` - adds a search condition restricting the results to an object with a specific external / display id.
     * `AddFullTextSearchCondition` - adds a search condition executing a full-text search for a given text string.
 Can be restricted to search in metadata, file data, or both (default).

-<p class="note">More details and examples are available <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Libraries/MFaaP.MFilesAPI#readme">in in the GitHub repository</a>.</p>
+More details and examples are available <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Libraries/MFaaP.MFilesAPI#readme">in in the GitHub repository</a>.
+{:.note}